 Imagine that your tracker stops working one day.
 Does it seem like a scary prospect?
 If yes, then you may be over-reliant on your wearable device.
 Your tracker may even be malfunctioning and could provide you with incorrect data.

 This way, you’ll be misguided about your fitness and health.
 To put things right, you could start taking up more physical activities, practicing meditation, or even sleeping more.
 This whole situation can get very stressful after a point in time and lead to adverse health effects.
-Just remember that your fitness tracker can’t be perfectly accurate always and
+Just remember that your fitness tracker can’t be perfectly accurate always and that you should never be over-reliant on it to track your health.

 5. You Become Detached From Reality